isomerpages/moe-tanjongkatongsec/_sec-1-2024/Financial Assistance (FAS) Application.md

 **Application strictly via hardcopy form is required for below scenario:**

 a.  families with other dependents (Great grandparents, Aunties/Uncles, Cousins and others)
-b.  family with more than 5 children in govt school
+b.  family with more than 6 children in GGAS
-c.  family with more than 4 unmarried children not in govt school
+c.  family with more than 5 unmarried children not in GGAS
 d.  family with more than 3 grandparents in the household

 **Note:**